Primary Investment Objective

 **The management and administrative fee is set by the Northwestern Board of Trustees and used to support the University's direct and indirect costs related to gift-funded activities.

 The secondary investment objective is for Endowment returns to exceed the target composite benchmark.
 The composite benchmark’s asset class weights and benchmark components are based on the target asset allocation policy as described under the Asset Allocation tab.

 This performance goal is to seek superior gains within each asset class (U.S. Equity, Fixed Income, etc.) through the performance of outside investment managers against their respective asset class benchmark.
 Occasionally, investment concentrations to or away from an asset class target, or an investment theme, can also add value against this benchmark.

 The Endowment has outperformed the composite benchmark for the most recent fiscal year.
 Longer term, the portfolio has outperformed the policy benchmark for the five- and 15-year periods and essentially matched it for the 10-year period.
 The three-year period is the only term for which returns lag the benchmark.

 Annualized Total Return ≥ Composite Benchmark

 Tertiary Investment Objective

 A third performance objective is realizing investment returns competitive with those of peer institutions.
-According to an annual study by Cambridge Associates, which provides comparative data on returns of peers, Northwestern performed in the third quartile for the one-year period, but in the top quartile over the three-, five-, and 10-year periods.
+According to an annual study of colleges and universities by Cambridge Associates, which provides comparative data on returns of peers for the period ending June 30, 2018, Northwestern performed in the top quartile over all time periods (one-, three-, five-, and 10-year).